Anti-Money Laundering (AML)/ Countering Terrorist Financing (CFT) and Proliferation of Weapons of Mass Destruction (CPF)

 What are AML, CFT and CPF?

-AML, CFT and CPF are the measures put in place to combat money laundering, terrorist financing and proliferation of weapons of mass destruction.
+AML, CFT, and CPF are the measures put in place to combat money laundering, terrorist financing, and the proliferation of weapons of mass destruction.

 What is SEC’s role in AML, CFT and CPF compliance of its licensees?